infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/howtojoin.md

 Welcome to TheRenewal!
 This guide walks you through how to connect from any system — whether you're on Java, Bedrock, or console.

+Note: a Minecraft Java edition account will always be required.
 ---

 ## 🖥️ PC (Java & Bedrock Editions)